 In 2008 NYS expanded the program’s income eligibility guidelines up to 400% of the federal poverty level, simplified the enrollment process and expanded outreach and education efforts.

 Effective January 1, 2014, the ACA requires states to adopt a consistent method for budgeting income when determining eligibility for Child Health Plus.
-The method is based on the applicant’s adjusted gross income that s/he reports on his/her federal income tax with certain modifications, which is known as Modified Adjusted Gross Income (MAGI).
-When determining household size, the principles of tax dependency will be implemented with a few exceptions.
+The method is based on the applicant’s adjusted gross income that they report on their federal income tax with certain modifications, which is known as Modified Adjusted Gross Income (MAGI).
+When determining household size, the principles of tax dependency are implemented with a few exceptions.
 In addition, families now apply for and renew Child Health Plus through the NY State of Health Marketplace.
-The benefit package and cost sharing remain the same in NYS.

 WHO ADMINISTERS THE PROGRAM

-Within federal guidelines, each state determines the design of its individual CHP program, including benefit package, payment levels for coverage, who qualifies, and administrative procedures.
+Within federal guidelines, each state determines the design of its individual CHP program, including benefit package, payment levels for coverage (monthly premiums), who qualifies, and administrative procedures.

 On the federal level, the overall responsibility for the administration of the Child Health Plus program lies with the Centers for Medicare & Medicaid Services (CMS), an agency of the Department of Health and Human Services.